 Loving God: The Greatest Command

 Loving God means giving him ourselves—our heart, soul, mind, and strength—all that we are.
-In the next several blog posts, we will be discussing this most important topic.

 Jesus answers the most important question

 On one occasion a teacher of God’s law heard Jesus debating with the Sadducees and noticed that he had given them a good answer, so he asked Jesus:

 “Of all the commandments, which is the most important?”
 “The most important one,” answered Jesus, “is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.’
 The second is this: ‘Love your neighbor as yourself.’
 There is no commandment greater than these.”
 (Mark 12:28-31)